adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 <details>
-<summary>Q: What is the multi-attach feature?</summary>
+<summary>🎯Q: What is the multi-attach feature?</summary>

-**Multi-Attach:** Allows a single EBS volume to be attached to multiple EC2 instances within the same AZ.
-Each instance can read and write data to the volume simultaneously.
+- Allows a single EBS volume to be attached to multiple EC2 instances within the same AZ.
+- Each instance can read and write data to the volume simultaneously.

 **Use Cases:**
 - Shared file systems
 - Clustered databases
 - Applications requiring high availability

+Exam Tips: ⭐
+- Multi-Attach is only supported for io1 and io2 volume types.
+- All instances must be in the ⭐same Availability Zone⭐
+- Ideal for clustered workloads like databases (e.g., Oracle RAC, SQL Server Failover Cluster).
+- Not supported for boot volumes—only for data volumes.
+- Use Multi-Attach for high availability and low-latency shared storage scenarios.

+Common Mistakes: ⚠️
+- Assuming Multi-Attach works with all EBS volume types (it’s only for io1/io2).
+- Trying to attach the volume to instances in different Availability Zones.
+- Using Multi-Attach for boot volumes (it’s not supported).

 **Key Points:**
 - Application must be designed to handle concurrent writes to the volume.